-I confirm that The Teaching Council has procedures in place to ensure compliance with current procurement rules and guidelines and that during 2020 The Teaching Council complied with those procedures with the exception of the items noted below.
+I confirm that The Teaching Council has procedures in place to ensure compliance with current procurement rules and guidelines and that during 2021 The Teaching Council complied with those procedures with the exception of the items noted below.

-- The Council used agency staff, recruited from a panel of three agencies, to fill short-term resourcing gaps.
+- The Council used an organisation for executive coaching without tendering for same as it was felt that the organisation provided a unique offering.
+The expenditure involved was €16k in 2021. - The Council used agency staff, recruited from a panel of three agencies, to fill short-term resourcing gaps.
 No procurement process was undertaken to establish the panel of three agencies.
-The value of payments made to the agencies during 2020 was €137k.
-It is the Council's intention to tender for a panel of agencies in Quarter 2, 2021. - The company engaged to circulate email reminders to registrants has been in place for a number of years.
+A tender process for a new panel of agencies was commenced in Q2 2021 and completed in Q4 2021 with two agencies appointed in the Framework.
+The value of payments made to the agencies in 2021 prior to the establishment of this framework was approximately €135k. - The company engaged to circulate email reminders to registrants had been in place for a number of years.
 The service was expanded to include distribution of eZines without tendering, as the plan was to go to the market when the new Registration Database was being developed.
-Tendering took place in early 2021 and the new contract will be activated in line with the launch of the new database in May 2021.
-The value of this expenditure in 2020 was €76k. - The Council used an organisation for Executive Coaching without tendering for same as it was felt that the organisation provided a unique offering.
-The expenditure involved was €26k in 2020.
+Tendering took place in early 2020 and the new contract was activated at the launch of the new Database in October 2021.
+The value of this expenditure in 2021 was €95k.

-Statement on Internal Control
+An Chomhairle Mhúinteoireachta The Teaching Council Statement on Internal Control